PauliNiva/Tetris/Documentation/descriptionAndStructureOfProject.md

 Actions of the player:
   - Moving tetrimino blocks to the left and right.
-  - Momentarily increasing the descent rate of tetrimino block.
   - Instant dropping of the tetrimino block to the bottom of the playing field.
   - Rotating tetrimino blocks 90 degrees at a time.
   - Starting a new game when an old one is finished.